Communication matters + the top 6 things I learned in May

 I love ideas, and organizing and plans.
 I’m great at making elaborate plans and then failing to follow through.
 I recently reviewed a plan for an upcoming project I’m working on with my friend Mandi on the Ultimate Bundles team.
 I felt like the plan was a little light, but Mandi didn’t.
 It was a great reminder to me that actually executing the small plan (which really isn’t as small as I think it is!) is far better than an elaborate plan left in a drawer.

-What have you learned in May?
+What have you learned lately?
 Share below or drop me a note!